Bicycle pedal: Quill

 The quill pedal is a common pedal system on bicycles.
 It consists of a main axle section that is attached to the bicycle crank arm and contains extensions from the axle to which parallel cage plates are attached at the front and rear of the pedal.
-In order to utilize the quill pedal, the cyclist pushes his foot against the platform formed by the parallel cage plates.
+To use the quill pedal, the cyclist pushes his foot against the platform formed by the parallel cage plates.

 To improve the performance of the quill pedal toe clips were added.
 The toe clip is a thin metal or plastic attachment to the front cage of the pedal.
 The toe clip is shaped like the toe of a shoe and its function is to prevent a cyclist's shoe from slipping off the pedal during the forward pedaling motion.
 A further enhancement of the quill pedal was modifying the toe clip to allow a strap and buckle to go around or through both the pedal and the toe clip to encircle the cyclist's foot on the top of the pedal.
 This strap is generally made of leather or nylon.